Bytham River

 The Anglian ice advance which followed, with its ice front reaching at least as far south as London and Birmingham, overrode all or most of the Bytham's catchment area.
 The course of the river was severed in the region of the Fen Basin.
 Following the ice retreat, the Bytham's remaining western section became part of the Trent catchment, and its remaining eastern section became a precursor of the Waveney river, running across East Anglia.

 In the mid-2010s the existence of the Bytham was disputed.
 It was argued that an eastern section of the supposed river, flowing across central East Anglia, was indeed part of a pre-Anglian watercourse, but one which came from the north-west, through the Ancaster Gap in Lincolnshire.
 That "proto-Trent" river was severely disrupted by the Anglian glaciation.
 It has further been suggested that a western section of the supposed "Bytham river" was part of a post-Anglian watercourse which flowed SW-NE from Warwickshire to the North Sea via The Wash.
 That "proto-Soar" river was also modified by glaciation, but in that case by the later Wolstonian ice advance.
 Those western and eastern sections never linked up to form a "Bytham river".

-Another study asserted that the refutation of the existence of the Bytham is itself "contradicted by an abundance of evidence", and that sand and gravel deposits of the proto-Soar in Leicestershire could "only have been emplaced by a river flowing eastward across East Anglia" (ie, according to this study, by a large, pre-Anglian river, the Bytham).
+A later study asserted that the refutation of the existence of the Bytham is itself "contradicted by an abundance of evidence", and that sand and gravel deposits of the proto-Soar in Leicestershire could "only have been emplaced by a river flowing eastward across East Anglia" (ie, according to this study, by a large, pre-Anglian river, the Bytham).

+However, a detailed 2022 study of post-Anglian deposits in the Midlands estimates the age of the proto-Soar deposits ("Baginton sands") as around 150 ka - ie, as post-Anglian, not pre-Anglian.
+This reinforces the refutation hypothesis.